 I really put the deodorant to the test today!
 I went on a 70-minute run and you know what?
 I was only a little sweatier than usual, and I smelled wonderfully of lavender and rose!
 I am super impressed.

 Ok, my armpits are super soft now, too.
-Bonus side effect of using a product containing coconut oil and shea butter.
+A bonus side effect of using a product containing coconut oil and shea butter.

 I will definitely be repurchasing this product!
 It smells nice, it’s easy to put on, it works, and it doesn’t leave a gross residue.
 Even though I had to reapply the product after an 8-hour day, that seems like a very small concession knowing that I’m no longer poisoning my body with harmful chemicals.

-Have you tried a natural deodorant?
+Have you tried natural deodorant?
 Tweet me @liannapisani and let me know how it went!